google cache dates python

 Set Script Delay and Print Dataframe

 Finally, we update our counter and check if there are any more URLs in the list.
 If there is it’s time to set that delay.
-We use the numpy module to randomly select a number in that delay list we create earlier and then use that in our sleep() function.
+We use the numpy module to randomly select a number in that delay list we created earlier and then use that in our sleep() function.
 This will pause the script for that random amount of time.
 This helps confuse Google and prevents them from detecting patterns in request time. aka, humans don’t make 100 searches at exactly .1s intervals.
 At last, we display the cache date information we’ve been collecting.

 counter += 1